EduArt-Robotik/edu_robot/README.md

 With the flag "--restart=always" the container will come up after rebooting the system.
 If this is not wanted please remove this flag.
 The flag "-env EDU_ROBOT_NAMESPACE=" defines the used namespace by this robot.
 In this example "eduard/red" was used.
 Please update the namespace according your robot color.

 ## Deploying on IPC127e
+### Use Prebuilt Docker Images

+The easiest way, and one that is usually quite sufficient, is to use a prebuilt Docker image.
+All released versions of edu_robot software are usually available.
+The following command deploys and starts the image.
+Note: please make sure that the robot has interconnection.

+docker run --user user --name eduard-ipc127e-0.2.1 --env EDU_ROBOT_NAMESPACE=eduard/red --restart=always --privileged -v /dev:/dev --net=host --pid=host --ipc=host eduartrobotik/eduard-ipc127e:0.2.1

+With the flag "--restart=always" the container will come up after rebooting the system.
+If this is not wanted please remove this flag.
+The flag "-env EDU_ROBOT_NAMESPACE=" defines the used namespace by this robot.
+In this example "eduard/red" was used.
+Please update the namespace according your robot color.

+### Building from Source

 This section describes how the software is deployed on an IPC127e in a Docker environment.
 First clone the repository on the robot by executing this command: